 The European Partnership for Responsible Minerals (EPRM) is a multi-stakeholder partnership.
-It has been established to create better social and economic conditions for mine workers and local mining communities, by increasing the number of mines that adopt responsible mining practices in Conflict and High-Risk Areas (CAHRAs).
+EPRM was established to create better social and economic conditions for mine workers and local mining communities.
+It does this by increasing the number of mines that adopt responsible mining practices in Conflict and High-Risk Areas (CAHRAs).

 Call for proposals 2020

 Do you have an idea to improve the conditions for miners and mining communities working on tin, tantalum, tungsten and gold?
 Are these mines and communities located in conflict-affected and high-risk areas (CAHRAs)?
-The European Partnership for Responsible Minerals (EPRM) is launching a new round of call for proposals.
+The European Partnership for Responsible Minerals (EPRM) is launching a new call for proposals.
 Companies, NGOs, public or semi-public organisations and knowledge institutions can submit their project ideas.
-Project ideas have to be designed to improve the ability of artisanal and small-scale mines to apply responsible mining practices.
+Project ideas must help artisanal and small-scale mines use responsible mining practices.

-The projects funded by EPRM should contribute to the vision and ambitions of EPRM.
-Therefore projects should support to:
+The projects funded by EPRM must contribute to the vision and ambitions of EPRM.
+Projects should:

 - Improve working conditions and improve the standard of living for artisanal and small-scale miners in CAHRAs;